French Exams for Beginners: 6 Quick Online Tests to Bone Up the Basics

 Here’s how: with French exams for beginners that are specifically built to test your foundational language skills.

-We’ll show you seven online French tests that you can take to find out where you stand in French and how you can improve—and put an end to those French stress dreams once and for all.
+We’ll show you six online French tests that you can take to find out where you stand in French and how you can improve.

 What Are the Benefits of an Online Proficiency Exam?